TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 ::::::{prf:remark}
 Pay attention!

 In practice, we do not need to compute the product of the matrices $F^{(k)}$, and we do not need to find any inverse.
 By looking at the previous example, one can see that the matrix $L$ has ones in its diagonal and the entries below the main diagonal have, in each column, the corresponding multipliers.
-This is true in the general case, and it is justified in {prf:ref}`thm:existence_and_uniqueness_LU` below.
+This is true in the general case (as long as one does not need to exchange rows).
+We will see all the details for the general case in {prf:ref}`thm:existence_and_uniqueness_LU` below.

 ::::::